-You are cordially invited to visit our showroom on Thursdays and Saturdays from 14.00 to 18.00, or at an appointment.
+You are cordially invited to visit our showroom on Saturdays from 15.00 to 20.00, or at an appointment.

 In our showroom you can see and touch examples of custom made products und architectural elements made by Loft Design Berlin.

 We cultivate contacts with craftsman who have been producing beautiful objects and keep the old European trades alive.
 They have been part of our team as producers of elements for our lamps and other products.
 These products are therefore not only unique because they are made by human hands, but also long-lasting and therefore environmentally friendly.
 These are objects for a lifetime.